 3. Al Fresco Dining at Monte Creek Winery

 Serving Oceanwise certified and locally inspired food, the Terrace at Monte Creek Winery offers the ultimate casual wine dining experience.
 Savour a variety of food and wine pairings while enjoying a spectacular one-of-a-kind view of the river valley and both the Lion’s Head and Monte Creek’s home block vineyards.
-Don’t miss out on the Mushroom Toast and Reserve Pinot Noir pairing.
+Don’t miss out on the Buddha Bowl with lemongrass chicken paired with Riesling.
 It is sublime.

 4. Outdoor Tastings & Picnics at Harper’s Trail Winery

-The outdoor tasting lounge and grassy vineyard side picnic area at Harper’s Trail offer a ‘close to nature’ wine tasting experience with a lively flight of wines and dramatic hoodoo views.
+The covered outdoor tasting lounge and grassy vineyard side picnic area at Harper’s Trail offer a ‘close to nature’ wine tasting experience with a lively flight of wines and dramatic hoodoo views.
 Sunsets are also spectacular.
 Pack a blanket, pick up some snacks, and purchase a bottle of wine to enjoy in the picnic area.
+A delicious assortment of charcuterie items and snacks can be purchased in the tasting room to enjoy outside.

 5. The Kamloops Hospitality